renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ## When does Renovate need credentials?

-By default, the only credentials Renovate has, are those for the "platform", i.e. GitHub, GitLab, etc.
+By default, Renovate only has "platform" credentials, for GitHub, GitLab, and so on.
 If the token used has sufficient permissions, this will enable Renovate to lookup dependencies located in alternative repositories on the same host or any hosted on any embedded package registry on the same host.

 It's also quite common to need to look up packages on other protected hosts, including npmjs, Docker Hub, or private registries like Nexus or Artifactory.